These instructions are for the 2.3.1 and later releases, as a top level project.

 trunk artifacts to remove the -SNAPSHOT suffix, commits it to trunk, and then does an

-SVN copy of the trunk to create the tag.
+SVN copy or GIT Branch of the trunk or master to create the tag.
 Then it updates the trunk artifacts to the next

 version-SNAPSHOT, and commits that.